Custom Metal Stamping | A Comprehensive Guide

 Deep Drawing

-Beneficial for applications requiring recessed cavities, where the depth of the drawn part exceeds its diameter, deep drawing uses blanking, swaging or sizing to deform the base material and apply recessed features.
+Deep drawing is beneficial for applications requiring recessed cavities, where the depth of the drawn part exceeds its diameter.
+This process uses blanking, swaging, or sizing to deform the base material and apply recessed features.

 Fine Blanking

-Fine blanking is optimal for parts that require very smooth, precise edges or exceptional flatness.
-Fine blanking is particularly suitable for moving parts such as gears.
-Fine blanking is a combination of metal stamping and cold-metal extrusion techniques, requiring special presses.
+Fine blanking is optimal for parts requiring smooth, precise edges or exceptional flatness.
+It is particularly suitable for moving parts like gears.
+This process combines metal stamping and cold-metal extrusion techniques and requires special presses.

 Multi-slide / Four-slide Stamping

-Multi-slide / Four-slide stamping is best suited for fabricating complex components that have numerous bends or twists and for forming wire.
-The difference between multi-slide and four-slide is that four-slide metal stamping machines have four moving slides while multi-slide machines have more than four slides.
-The slides or rams in the machines strike the material to produce the finished parts.
+Multi-slide / Four-slide stamping is best suited for fabricating complex components with numerous bends or twists and for forming wire.
+The difference between the two is that four-slide metal stamping machines have four moving slides, while multi-slide machines have more than four.
+The slides or rams strike the material to produce finished parts.

-Multi-slide / Four-slide equipment can manufacture complicated parts with multiple, complex, or over 90° bends and twists including clips, brackets, flat springs, terminals, retainers, and wire formed parts.
+Multi-slide / Four-slide equipment can manufacture complicated parts with multiple, complex bends and twists, including clips, brackets, flat springs, terminals, retainers, and wire-formed parts.
 Both flat and round materials can be formed.

 L E A R N M O R E